Divorce and property – what are your options

 • You need to sell to be able to divide financial assets

-• It will be difficult to afford ongoing property costs
+• It would be difficult for you to afford ongoing property costs

 • You would like a fresh start